 2020 AIA Peconic Honor Award

-The joyous, playful and wildly creative vacation homes designed by Andrew Geller in Long Island are only now coming into due appreciation.
+The joyous, playful and wildly creative vacation homes designed by Andrew Geller on Long Island are only now coming into due appreciation.
 The Antler House, built in The Springs of East Hampton in 1968, was perhaps his most whimsical.
-Over the years, new owners replaced original features with standard ones, and tacked on pragmatic additions.
-Our clients fell in love with the “wooden spaceship in the forest” and commissioned us to restore it to its former glory, plus a few creature comforts.
-With original drawings in hand we happily obliged.
+Over the years, new owners replaced original quirks with standard building features, and tacked on pragmatic additions.
+Our clients fell in love with this “wooden spaceship in the forest” and commissioned us to restore it to its former glory, plus a few modern comforts.
+With original drawings in hand, we happily obliged.

 Read more about the Antler House in the East Hampton Star.